 This stage focuses primarily on treating the chief complaint, i.e. the pain or illness that lowers the quality of life.
 During this stage, acupuncture care is most effective when done at least 2 times per week, and we usually recommend a series of 3-6 treatments to start.

 In Eastern Medicine, it’s a life out-of-balance that causes pain and illness.
 Because it is holistic in nature, Eastern Medicine provides a context to diagnose and treat these imbalances.
 During this stage of acupuncture care, treatment sessions are usually every 1-2 weeks, and there is often an accompanying herbal formula.

-While we ideally strive for a life that creates its own balance, the stress of modern reality can be quite challenging to stay in balance, and it’s helpful to schedule regular acupuncture care ‘tune-ups’.
-These should generally happen once per month.
+While we ideally strive for a life that creates its own balance, the stress of modern reality can be quite challenging to stay in balance.
+Thus it’s helpful to schedule regular acupuncture care ‘tune-ups’ once per month.